rackspace-cookbooks/chatops_notify/README.md

 Usage
 -----
 Add cookbook as a dependncy in metadata.rb

+`depends 'chatops_notify'`

 #### `Slack`